ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### October 24, 2019

 Spent my trying to work out a way to host the server.
 Either convert the app into a static site or redesign the whole thing to be static.

+## Week 6
+### October 25, 2019

+Tried some simple js primitives.
+A cube can rotate now.